EU-Resonance/kubernetes-cloud-deployment/argocd/argocd-install.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```
 2. Accessing the ArgoCD Web UI
 ArgoCD provides a web-based user interface.
 To access it, you need to expose the ArgoCD server as a service with a LoadBalancer or NodePort.
-For example, to expose it via a NodePort, you can use the following command:
+For example, to expose it via a NodePokustomize.yamlrt, you can use the following command:

 ```
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "NodePort"}}'